aymantaleb/thermostatControler/README.md

 A way to control my Venstar ColorTouch thermostat using my ESP32 over a local network connection.
 The ColorTouch thermostat is a smart thermostat made by Venstar.
 It has an app and web interface through their [Skyport Cloud service](https://venstar.com/skyport/).
 However, I like the idea of having a small device in my room that can control my thermostat.
 Thankfully, this thermostat has a local API mode.
 Which means I can just send it HTTP requests to get info and control it.
 The API is really simple to use if you follow the [documentation](https://developer.venstar.com/).
 I created the schematic above using [Fritzing](https://fritzing.org/).

+### Demo
+[See it in action.](https://youtu.be/LQyn5E1adyg) Currently, it is still on a breadboard, but I am in the process of putting it on a perfboard and 3D printing a case for it.

 ---
 ### How the API works: